hessam458/Pima-Indian-diabetes/README.md

 # 🩺 Diabetes Data Cleaning Project
 This project focuses on cleaning and preparing a dataset related to diabetes diagnosis in Indian patients.
-The dataset is assumed to come from a CSV file containing medical attributes such as glucose level, insulin, BMI, and more.
+The dataset is assumed to be derived from a CSV file containing medical attributes such as glucose level, insulin, BMI, and more.

 # 📂 Dataset
 The dataset is loaded from: